kroxiksut/django-152fz-consent/docs/consent/en/authoring.md

 This document describes a practical way to create consents:

-- how to start a stream `цель + документ`;
+- how to start a `purpose + document` stream;
 - how to choose a text format;
 - how to work with starter templates;
 - how to edit texts in the admin panel;
 - how to connect a visual editor if necessary.

-## What does the flow of consent consist of?
+## What does the consent flow consist of?

 In the consents module, the workflow is assembled from several entities:

 1. `ConsentPurpose` - purpose of processing.
 2. `LegalDocument` - the document itself.
-3. `DocumentRevision` - specific edition of the document text.
+3. `DocumentRevision` - specific revision of the document text.
-4. `ConsentRecord` - fact of issued consent.
+4. `ConsentRecord` - record of an issued consent.
-5. `ConsentEvent` - log of changes to this fact.
+5. `ConsentEvent` - log of changes to that record.

-Practically this means:
+In practice this means:

-- first you describe the goal;
+- first you describe the purpose;
 - then create a document;
-- then publish an edit of the text;
+- then publish a revision of the text;
-- Only then can the application form rely on this flow.
+- only then can the application form rely on this flow.

 ## Minimum procedure for creating consent